'Knowing yourself is the beginning of all wisdom.'

 Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
 All schools should teach PSHE, drawing on good practice, and this expectation is outlined in the national curriculum.
 From September 2020,

-the statutory guidance below will come into effect.
+the statutory guidance below came into effect.

-The revised curriculum subjects will be:
+The revised curriculum subjects are:

 As part of Children's Mental Health Week, pupils reflected on their growth as a person.
 We discussed growth mindset, how we are proud when we achieve things and looked at ways to boost our mood.
 Here are photographs from our Spiritual Garden showing some examples of children's thoughts.

 Anti-Bullying Week is useful to explore deeper concepts about bullying.
 Our pupils know what bullying is - and we use STOP to remember - several times on purpose....

 This year the theme is Make a Noise about bullying -encouraging children to speak up to a trusted adult.
 We also explore the idea of banter becoming bullying.

 Odd sock day starts the week when we think about celebrating difference!